sitrox/schemacop/README_V3.md

 * `ipv4`
   A valid IPv4 address without netmask.
 No casting is performed.

+* `ipv4-cidr`
+  A valid IPv4 CIDR address with netmask.
+No casting is performed.

 * `ipv6`
   A valid IPv6 address without netmask.
 No casting is performed.